 So if you get behind and you suddenly have late fees and receive a fairly accurate water bill of over $1000, you might not be able to keep the water on.
 And if too many people can not pay these exorbitantly high bills, then the agency could lose residents to neighboring parishes that still have $40 a month water bills.
 Meanwhile shutting off people’s water does not necessarily produce income, which pushes the agency closer to the tipping point from which the agency suffers financial meltdown.
 The new high rates, that Mitch Landrieu claimed were needed to operate the agency daily, have actually reduced on hand cash as people just can’t afford to pay or move to avoid paying these bills.
-Further sticker shocked residents who believe their bills to be in error and are withholding payments are creating massive new bills that further shock the senses.
-Meanwhile, the agency which spent nearly $300 million of its’ reserves at the end of the great and magnificent Landrieu administration, is wobbling precariously.
+Further sticker shocked residents who believe their bills to be in error and were withholding payments created massive new bills that further shock the senses.
+Meanwhile, the agency which spent nearly $300 million of its reserves at the end of the great and magnificent Landrieu administration, is wobbling precariously.
 The agency must maintain 90 days of operating cash in the bank to maintain their credit worthiness with the bonding companies.
 If they fall short, then a cash bleed could disrupt the agency’s ability to deliver water.

 If people can’t afford to pay for the water they use in their homes, then the government cannot afford to provide adequate storm water and sewer drainage to prevent flooding.